Reasons for the failure of British Caledonian: Restrictive bilateral air-services agreements

-Capacity restrictions on key routes

-BCal faced similar capacity restrictions on the London—Amsterdam and London—Brussels routes, while other European governments refused requests from their UK counterpart to have BCal designated as a second UK flag carrier, arguing that there was no equivalent of a "Second Force" in their countries that could have matched the additional capacity BCal would have offered, that there simply were no spare capacities to do so, that this would violate the letter and spirit of the relevant bilateral air treaties/pool agreements, or that total British market share already exceeded that of the relevant overseas flag carriers when charter traffic was included as well.
+Other European governments refused requests from their UK counterpart to have BCal designated as a second UK flag carrier, employing a variety of arguments: that there was no equivalent of a "Second Force" in their countries that could have matched the additional capacity BCal would have offered; that there simply was no spare capacity to do so; that doing so would violate the letter and spirit of the relevant bilateral air treaties/pool agreements; or that total British market share already exceeded that of the relevant overseas flag carriers when charter traffic was included as well.

-Operating regional routes

-BCal continued operating BUA's former regional routes from Gatwick to Le Touquet and Rotterdam for several years to provide additional capacity to/from alternative airports that were relatively close to the main airports where its operations were subject to capacity restrictions.

-Restrictions on non-competing routes

-Some countries imposed capacity restrictions on BCal's operations even on regional routes that did not compete with any trunk routes and therefore could not have caused a diversion of traffic from these routes.
-BCal's London—Genoa route was a case in point.
+Some countries even imposed capacity restrictions on BCal's operations on regional routes that did not compete with any trunk routes and therefore could not have caused a diversion of traffic from these routes.
+BCal's London–Genoa route was a case in point.
 The only way the Italian authorities agreed to BCal's request to add an additional Saturday frequency on that route was to compel the airline to enter into a pool agreement with Alitalia.

-Revenue-sharing agreements

-Under the pool agreement with Alitalia BCal was forced to share its revenues on that route with Italy's flag carrier, even after that airline had withdrawn its own Heathrow—Genoa service it had originally operated in competition with the Gatwick—Genoa service provided by BUA/BCal.
+Under the pool agreement, BCal was forced to share its revenues on that route with Italy's flag carrier, even after that airline had withdrawn its own Heathrow–Genoa service that it had originally operated in competition with the Gatwick–Genoa service provided by BUA/BCal.

 Such anti-competitive practices afflicting BCal were not confined to its European operations.
 The bilateral agreements governing most of BCal's long-haul routes obliged the airline to enter into a pool agreement with the designated foreign flag carrier[s].
 These agreements stipulated that all revenues were to be equally shared by all carriers serving the same route.
 This usually meant that revenues were shared on a 50:50 basis, regardless of each carrier's actual market share.

-Exceptions to revenue sharing

-The only exceptions to this rule were the US as well as the Asian countries to which BCal flew.
+The only exceptions to this rule were the US and Asian countries to which BCal flew.
 As far as the US was concerned, no US airline was allowed to enter into a pool agreement with any other airline – especially, a wholly/majority government-owned, foreign carrier – as this constituted a violation of that country's antitrust laws.
 With regard to the Asian countries that received scheduled services from BCal, the UK already had fully liberalised or fairly liberal bilateral air services agreements with these countries.